An Easter Cocktail Recipe Even the Bunny Would Love

 RELATED: Champagne Aphrodisiac & Health Benefits

-Carrot Mimosa
+Easter Mimosa

 Ingredients

-- 1 oz fresh carrot juice
+- 1 oz Fresh carrot juice

 - Carrot for garnish Not endorsed by our test kitchen